TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 97/Psalms 97.12.md

 ---

-Be glad in Jehovah, ye righteous; And give thanks to his holy memorial [name] .
+Be glad in Yahweh, you righteous people!
+Give thanks to his holy Name.
+A Psalm.